benallard/galileo/README.txt

 - Fitbit Force
 - Fitbit Charge
 - Fitbit Charge HR

+.. note:: The newer Trackers: Alta, Surge, and Blaze are **not supported**
+          due to a change in the network communication protocol.
+          Help with dumps is welcome !

 .. note:: The Fitbit Ultra tracker is **not supported** as it communicates
           using the ANT protocol.
 To synchronize it, please use libfitbit_.